MohanPrasadKandru99/TEAM-79/README.md

 - **Distraction-Free UX**: The interface is designed as a "focused study space" (Study Desk metaphor) to minimize cognitive load.
 - **Instant Feeback**: Users get immediate feedback on their quiz answers, reinforcing learning.

+**Real-world Example**: When a student needs to quicky revise before an exam, they often prioritize summaries to cover material fast.
+LibroAI serves this exact need by instantly providing summaries and active recall tools, making it an essential companion for last-minute revision.

 ## 4. LibroAI Usage
 1.  **Launch the Application**: Open the web interface.
 2.  **Input Material**: